University Office for Diversity & Inclusion

-D&I offers all-encompassing support, from the recruitment and hiring process to identifying research opportunities and facilitating an engaging workplace experience.
+UODI offers all-encompassing support to Carolina’s faculty and staff, from the recruitment and hiring process to identifying research opportunities and facilitating an engaging workplace experience.
 We initiate and sustain conversations and projects that enrich your professional journey while building an inclusive work environment.

 Our work extends beyond the Carolina campus.
-We work with graduating students as they transition into the new experiences that await them.
+The UODI team works with graduating students as they transition into the new experiences that await them.
 We foster an ongoing network that allows us to connect with alumni, community, business leaders, and external organizations for building pipelines and diversity education.